-The following serves to define common terms that are used throughout the System Access Control Guidelines policies.
+The following serves to define common terms that are used throughout the Washington University in St. Louis System Access Control Guidelines policies.

 - It is generally referenced or required for use by more than one organizational unit;